School readiness test

-A technical readiness checklist was sent to all principals to help schools assess their technical preparedness and physical testing space needs to participate in the NSW NAPLAN Online school readiness test between August and September 2017.
-The checklist ensured all schools were ready to participate in the readiness test.
+A technical readiness checklist was sent to all principals to help schools assess their technical preparedness and physical testing space needst.
+The checklist ensured all schools were ready to participate in the NAPLAN Online school readiness test.

-Whilst NAPLAN Online assumes reliable access to the internet, a low bandwidth solution will be in place for selected schools in 2018.
-Public schools can email NAPLANOnline@det.nsw.edu.au for advice.
+Whilst most NSW schools will have the necessary reliable internet connection to facilitate NAPLAN Online, a low bandwidth solution will be in place for selected schools in 2018.
+Government schools can email NAPLANOnline@det.nsw.edu.au for advice.

 Locked down browser installation

-The National Assessment Platform (NAP) used for both NAPLAN Online and the readiness test is accessed using a specially developed 'locked-down browser' that is available for Windows, Macintosh, iPads and Chromebooks.
+The National Assessment Platform (NAP) used for NAPLAN Online is accessed using a specially developed locked down browser that is available for Windows, Macintosh, iPads and Chromebooks.